monirz/idiomatic-go/README.md

 # Idiomatic Go

-If you learned some Go and want to learn how to write idiomatic Go code then my suggestion would be read the all the Go proverbs available out there [Go Proverb](https://go-proverbs.github.io/).
-And along the way of your learning spend sometime with each of them and get the idea what actually it means.
+If you learned some Go and want to learn how to write idiomatic Go code then my suggestion would be read the all the Go proverbs available here [Go Proverb](https://go-proverbs.github.io/).
+Each of them has deep philosophy which portrays Go's behavior and best practices.
+Along the way of your learning spend sometime with each of them and get the idea what of actually each of them means.
 Most of the Go-proverbs are intiatiated by Rob Pike and he also gave talk on most of them.
+So watching/listening them would help a lot to learn deeply about Go.

 In this writing, I'm trying to made some bullet-points with little details, which are some practices that I follow and some of them are widely adopted/recommended by the Go community.